 Hotel Kaveka – The Basics

-- Location: About midway along Baie de Cook (Cook’s Bay) on the northeast cost of Moorea Island.
-About 1.5km south of Maharepa village; 7.5km from the airport; and 11.5km from the ferry terminal for services to Tahiti.
+- Location: About midway along Baie de Cook (Cook’s Bay) on the northeast coast of Moorea Island.
+About 1.5km south of Maharepa village, 7.5km from the airport, and 11.5km from the ferry terminal for services to Tahiti.

 - Guests: Caters for all, although most guests seem to be older.

 - Beach: A slice of bleached-white sand faces the attractive bay, but the water is probably more suitable for snorkelling and kayaking than swimming.